nixworks/public/news/2015/02/13/README.md

 ##### Fitch Ratings
 ### [Fitch Ratings downgrades Ukraine's credit rating to junk bond status predicting it is likely to default on its debts. ](/news/2015/02/13/fitch-ratings-downgrades-ukraine-s-credit-rating-to-junk-bond-status-predicting-it-is-likely-to-default-on-its-debts.md)
-_Context: junk bond, Ukraine, credit rating, Fitch Ratings_
+_Context: junk bond, credit rating, Fitch Ratings, Ukraine_

 ##### freight train
 ### [A bus crashes with a freight train in the Mexican state of Nuevo Len, killing at least sixteen people and injuring 30. ](/news/2015/02/13/a-bus-crashes-with-a-freight-train-in-the-mexican-state-of-nuevo-leon-killing-at-least-sixteen-people-and-injuring-30.md)